ruiyunkoh/project2-vue/README.md

   c.
 The website ensures that all creation/updating of forms has every field filled in before submission - such that relevant search fields are filled for categorisation.

   ### 2.1.3 Wireframe and Five Planes of UI/UX
-  The main feature of the front-end application of this project is the 'Exercise' page that displays all exercise postings.
+  The main feature of the front-end application of this project is the 'Exercise' page that displays all exercise postings. <br>
+  The webpage is best viewed using computer or an iPad. <br>
   <li> Surface: The visual design of the Home page (the page which users first see when they enter website) displays an attention grabbing banner that take up the full view size. <br>
 The whole website features muted colours, with a slight darker undertone.
 The colour scheme conveys simplicity and its darker undertone gives a hint of motivation and power to users.
 Colours were well chosen to ensure readability and colours are not clashing to cause mental stress.</li>
   <li> Skeleton: For ease of navigating through the webpage, the Navbar being used as the main navigator. </li>